Implicit Conversions in C++

-Data types in C++ can have special functions that allow values of that type to convert themselves to other data types.
+Data types in C++ can allow values of their type to be created from a value of a different type.
 We'll see how to give our custom data types this ability in a later chapter.

-For now, we'll focus on the built in types.
-In fact, we've already seen these implicit conversions in action when working with numbers.
-For example, we've been able to create a float from an int:
+For now, we'll focus on the built-in types.
+We've already seen these implicit conversions in action when working with numbers.
+For example, we've been able to create a float

 float MyNumber { 5 }; // 5.0

 This is not always possible.
-For example, the strings data type does not have the ability to convert its objects to floats.
+For example, the float

 string MyString { "Hello" };